Methylation is an important biochemical process that occurs in every cell and organ of your body.

 5. Limit screen time, technology devices, artificial light and blue light at night, WiFi, EMFs, EMR, smart meters

 6. Include natural therapies such as neurofeedback, mindfulness training, daily outdoor walks, exercise, and chiropractic care

 7. Nutrigenomics.
-Support your body chemistry with basic nutrients: vitamin D, probiotics, essential fatty acids, magnesium, zinc, turmeric/curcumin, vitamin E, vitamin C, selenium, activated B6, and possibly riboflavin, methylated folate and B12.
+Support your body chemistry with basic nutrients: vitamin D, probiotics, essential fatty acids, omega-3s, magnesium, zinc, turmeric/curcumin, vitamin E, vitamin C, selenium, vitamin B6, and possibly riboflavin (vitamin B2), methylated folate and B12.

 B vitamins serve as co-factors for enzymes that convert homocysteine into methionine.
 In addition, if you don’t methylate properly, your ability to produce CoQ10, carnitine, creatine and ATP (energy) is impaired.

 8. Avoid synthetic folic acid, excessive vaccinating, nitrous oxide, antacids, PPIs, statin drugs, birth control pills, NSAIDs, Tylenol and other OTC and pharmaceutical drugs that impair methylation and block vitamin B12.